 Screening Tasks Summary

 In summary, findings from the above screening tasks helped guide further assessment and treatment.
 The primary driver is the body area, that when corrected, results in the best total body response.
 In some instances, there can be a situation with a primary driver/secondary driver for a screening task.
 In other words, the primary driver, when corrected, will improve (> 50%) the alignment/biomechanics/control (ABC’s) of the suspected joint/body region.
-There will be an improvement, but not full correction of the other area(s) of failed load transfer.
+There will be an improvement, but not full correction of the other area(s) demonstrating non-optimal strategies for function.
 This scenario suggests a primary (> 50%) and secondary driver (< 50%) situation.
 This knowledge then helps improve efficiency in that it allows one to prioritize what body area needs to be addressed in subsequent treatment.

 The following is a quick summary of Mr. COP’s findings: